 Having the practicality and foresight to draw up a spousal agreement simplifies concerns about the division of property should there be a divorce.
 Our prenuptial agreement attorney can draw up an agreement that protects all your assets, including income, property, and business.

 A prenuptial agreement is a legal matter that clarifies and categorizes assets.
 You may bring property into a marriage that you would like to maintain as yours.
 This can include an inheritance, a business, or an heirloom.
-It is important to make this distinction because in the event of a divorce, all assets can be considered joint property by the court and divided accordingly.
-Consult with our attorney about what property you want classified as yours before the marriage.
+It is important to make this distinction because, in the event of a divorce, all assets can be considered joint property by the court and divided accordingly.
+Consult with our attorney about what property you want to be classified as yours before the marriage.

 Reasonable Prenuptial Agreement Cost